mkdocs-publisher/mkdocs-publisher/README.md

 - added: html file minifier (using: html-minifier)
 - added: css file minifier (using: postcss with plugins: cssnano, svgo)
 - added: js file minifier (using: uglifyjs)
-- changed: internal file structure refactor with new global plugin config (BlogInConfig class) that will help with further development and small fixes and improvments
-- fixed: live reload infinite loop during `serve` caused by temporary files created and removed in blog directory
-- changed: project rename
-- changed: split into 2 internal plugins: blog and minifier

 ### 0.3.0 - 2023.02.20